GenesisFR/HowToBecomeGoodAtShooters/README.md

 - prevents the AI from cornering you, thus putting more pressure on you

 ### Minimap/radar
+- allows you to see incoming threats
+- can reveal the location of various useful items (like ammo crates)

 ### Movement
 - always move from cover to cover to minimize exposure and incoming damage